-Spark SQL was introduced to be working with HIVE, also we can use the hive with HBASE too.
+Spark SQL was introduced to be working with HIVE; we can also use the hive with HBASE.
 Format_number started supporting the decimal data type.
-Earlier Hive continuously retries to delete a lock even when after Zookeeper responds to the non-existence of a node, so this bug was resolved in this release of the hive as it no longer tries for this job.
-Varchar data type was introduced now in Hive and in-memory PTF transactions were supported.
+Earlier Hive continuously retries to delete a lock even when Zookeeper responds to the non-existence of a node, so this bug was resolved in this release of the hive as it no longer tries for this job.
+Varchar data type was introduced now in Hive, and in-memory PTF transactions were supported.

 5. Version 0.13.0

-Hive came upon with another update over mid of 2014 adding some extra features again over the functionalities of Hive and making it much more stronger.
+Hive came upon with another update over mid of 2014 adding some extra features again over Hive’s functionalities and making it much stronger.
 Some of the extra features like char data type, Support over subqueries, Permanent UDF’s, ORC file footer, hive precision were introduced in this release.
-The permission while creating or dropping a database was modified as the same can be done only by checking the permission for the user.
+The permission while creating or dropping a database was modified as the same, can be done only by checking the user’s permission.
 It started skipping the Header and Footer rows while reading the data file.
 A UDF was introduced to calculate the distance between geographical coordinates.

 6. Version 1.0.0

 Hive came up with a new version with some improvements over performance and other features.
 We can connect to JDBC with a hive server using the SASL QOP parameter.
 Hive came with the property of (hive.optimize.insert.dest.volume=true) that created the hive scratch directory in the same volume as the target table.